 The longer boards are for riding the small, weak waves.

 Longboards, as mentioned, are for beginners.
 It is also an advisable board for older surfers who do not have enough strength to handle the shortboards.
 Advanced surfers may also use it if they want to have slow turns and clean glides.

 The only problem is that the longboards are not as easy to control as the shortboards.
 It is not the ideal surfboard to use for the big waves.

-The log is another type of longboard that is heavier due to the thicker fiberglass layer and lamination.
+The log is another type of longboard that is heavier due to the thicker fibreglass layer and lamination.
 It makes this type of longboard durable.
-However, when it comes to the function, it is the same with the longboard.
+However, when it comes to the function, it is the same as the longboard.

-The foamie is another term for a foam board, which the complete beginners use to learn the basics of surfing.
-It is almost the same as the mini-mal, but this board’s construction is foam, making it more buoyant and user-friendly for beginners.
+The foamie is another term for a foam board, which complete beginners use to learn the basics of surfing.
+It is almost the same as the minimal, but this board’s construction is foam, making it more buoyant and user-friendly for beginners.

 Another reason why total beginners should start with a foamie is to not hurt the other surfers around them.
 The impact of hitting the other surfers are less when they use this board.

 Foamies are seven to nine feet long.
-They have a full nose and tail.
+They have a full noses and tails.

 As the name implies, the hybrid combines some shortboard and longboard features, but it also resembles the shortboard.
 The only difference is that it is slightly longer and has an extensive outline.
 It also has more volume and floatation than the shortboard.